webaverse/docs/docs/engineering/app/avatar-system.md

     * Object's position in 3D world.
 (0,0,0) is the center of the world

 * `Quaternion`
     *   Object's rotation calculated in Qaternions.
 (0,0,0,0) is default.
-For more informations take a look here https://threejs.org/docs/#api/en/math/Quaternion
+For more information take a look here https://threejs.org/docs/#api/en/math/Quaternion

 * `Start_url`
     * Location where the avatar object is located.
-We have many options to provide information about object definition.
-Look for Object loading system for more information.
-In this particular example we are loading 3D model from remote location via url https://webaverse.github.io/app/public/avatars/scillia.vrm
+We have many options to choose from to provide information about an object's definition.
+Look for the Object loading system for more information.
+In this particular example we are loading a 3D model from a remote location via url https://webaverse.github.io/app/public/avatars/scillia.vrm

 * `Dynamic`
     * Should we load object dynamically?